Kotlin/KEEP/proposals/const-data-class.md

 The compiler could detect that a data class complies with all restrictions and apply silently the optimization if it does.
 An annotation would still exist to allow the programmer to force himself to enforce said limitations.

 However, this auto-detection would be inconsistent with the rest of Kotlin because it silently adds a field to a class.
-That may be critical when you optimizing for small footprint.
+That may be critical when optimizing for small footprint.

 ## Arguments against this proposal